Man-Thing (film): Design

 Special effects makeup was by the Make-Up Effects Group of Australia.

 The Man-Thing was built as a full-size creature suit, portrayed by Conan Stevens, a 7 ft 1 in Australian actor, ex-wrestler and stuntman.

-Although no full-digital Man-Thing model was made due to budgetary constraints, the suit was combined with digital moving branches and tendrils for certain sequences, also well as digital augmentation for the eyes.
+Although no full-digital Man-Thing model was made due to budgetary constraints, the suit was combined with digital moving branches and tendrils for certain sequences, as well as digital augmentation for the eyes.
 Brett Leonard quoted, "We had to constantly replace mud to get enough mud in certain areas.
 And we had to build up mounds of mud, because mostly it was a tank of water."

 "This was like working in water, mud, and weird slime the whole time.
-It basically, even though it was not a toxic real swamp, like the other part we were making, but this was the man-made swamp," the filmmaker adds.
-"It actually became a bit toxic because one day, for one of the scenes coming up, we had to create a bigger mound of mud and the Australian crew went to grab some bags of like Fuller's earth to build the mud mound up.
+It was basically, even though it was not a toxic real swamp, like the other part we were making, but this was the man-made swamp," the filmmaker adds.
+"It actually became a bit toxic because one day, for one of the scenes coming up, we had to create a bigger mound of mud, and the Australian crew went to grab some bags of like Fuller's earth to build the mud mound up.

 Due to these budgetary constraints, most scenes featuring Man-Thing, including ones that would have provided a backstory for the monster, had to be removed, with some later reused in a tie-in comic miniseries.
 As a result, Man-Thing only appears in around seven minutes of the film.

 Music

-The band AzUR (DOG Productions' Wayne and Luke, joined by Bec And Freddie) recorded the song "The Man-Thing Lives Again" which was played over the end credits of the film.
+The band AzUR (DOG Productions' Wayne and Luke, joined by Bec and Freddie) recorded the song "The Man-Thing Lives Again," which was played over the end credits of the film.
 It was supposed to be released as a promotional video, but since the film was in a constant state of flux (financial, script, etc. ...) and was not going to theatres (as intended), the music video was pulled for lack of budget.
 Marvel did not want to leak advance images of the set and creature costume before the film's eventual release.
 One of the band members has worked on the footage and uploaded a remix on YouTube.

 Soundtrack

 The Man-Thing album was composed by Roger Mason and was released on March 17, 2009.
 The soundtrack consists of 21 tracks.
-Its duration is over an hour long.
+Its duration is over an hour.
 The album was released by Nice Spot.